Pelican Table | House of Finn Juhl

 The only known version of the Pelican Table was displayed with the Pelican Chair at the Copenhagen Cabinetmakers’ Guild Exhibition in 1940.
 Both the Pelican Chair and the Pelican Table are exceptional examples of Finn Juhl’s spiritual kinship with modern art.

-However, the table was never put into production, and for many years the table was only to be found in the photo from the exhibition.
+However, the table was never put into production, and for many years, the table was only found in the photograph from the exhibition.
 However, almost 75 years after the exhibition, the original table suddenly reappeared at an auction in Paris, and the accurate dimensions and measurements of the table could finally be determined.

-The Pelican Table is manufactured in oak, walnut, Oregon pine or black painted.
+The Pelican Table is manufactured in oak, walnut, Oregon pine, or painted black.

 The Pelican Table in walnut.